 Whole life insurance policies can come with different premium schedules.
 Those schedules determine how fast a policy can be fully paid-up — where the protection coverage is permanently in place and no more premiums are needed.

 Some whole life policies can be paid up in as few as 10 payments.
 Others can be paid up with premiums stretching over years to a certain age, like 65 or 100.

 In terms of immediate protection, none.
 Purchasing a life insurance policy ensures that loved ones will have a death benefit to help carry on in the event of your untimely passing.
 That is guaranteed, no matter the timetable for premiums.
 (Calculator: How much life insurance do I need?)

 But whole life insurance has another feature where the premium schedule can make a difference.
-This is its cash value component, essentially a pool of funds that builds up over time, tax deferred, and earns a rate of return guaranteed by the insurance company.
+This is its cash value component, essentially a pool of funds that builds up over time, tax deferred, an interest rate guaranteed by the insurance company.
 (Related: Cash value explained)

 Why is cash value important?

 Cash value can be a source of funds used for any purpose through borrowing: college tuition, home improvements, or supplemental retirement income, for example.1 It can also be used to cover a premium payment and keep a policy in force in some instances.
-And the interest rates applied to cash value loans from insurance policies are typically more attractive than those available for personal loans.
+And the interest rates applied to cash value loans from insurance policies may be more attractive than those available for personal loans.1

 Having cash value in a whole life insurance policy, then, can be a useful option in an overall financial portfolio in addition to providing protection.